RobinStevenMartinez/April-Fool-Day-2021/LyricSpammer/README.md

 To execute, fill in your GMail username and password as indicated in the comments in LyricsSpammer.py.
 Important: You need to allow your Google account to use "Less Secure Apps."
 Instructions on how to do so are linked below.
-Have fun!

 https://support.google.com/accounts/answer/6010255?hl=en